Last Updated on November 17, 2019

-Many years ago before the Food Channel because the Food Network, I happened to be watching some show and the guest chef made this most wonderful stew with country pork ribs, tortillas and a blender.
+Before the Food Channel became the Food Network, I happened to be watching some show and the guest chef made this most wonderful stew.
+It had country pork ribs, tortillas, and the sauce was made in a blender.
 I was so impressed with what he did that I went out, bought the ingredients, and made it the very next day.
-It was delicious, and became one of my favorites.
+It was delicious and became one of my favorites.
 It’s been so long that I don’t remember what it was even called, but I called it Green Chili Pork Stew.

 - 1 small can green chilies